EPCCed/2021-04-19_PackagePerformance_Online/index.md

     does my use of HPC fit into this workflow?
   - How do I measure parallel application performance and which metrics should I use and when?
   - What decisions on my use of HPC can I make based on performance measurements?

+Note: this course does not require any programming experience - it covers benchmarking HPC applications from the standpoint of running existing compiled applications and is suitable for users of HPC applications rather than developers.
+If you are an HPC software developer then you may find our [advanced courses](https://www.archer2.ac.uk/training/courses/#advanced) more suitable.

 <h2 id="general">General Information</h2>